EmmanuelDemey/eslint-plugin-angular/docs/document-service.md

 Instead of the default document object, you should prefer the AngularJS wrapper service $document.
 [Y180](https://github.com/johnpapa/angular-styleguide#style-y180)

+## Examples

+Examples with default configuration

+    /*eslint angular/document-service: 2*/

+    // valid
+    $document[0].title = ""

+    // invalid
+    document.title // error: You should use the $document service instead of the default document object

+    // invalid
+    document.title // error: You should use the $document service instead of the default document object

 ## Links

 * [Rule source](../rules/document-service.js)